 - From Goodreads

-A special thanks to Simon & Schuster Canada for providing me with an advanced reading copy (ARC) of the book, Girl in Snow by Danya Kukafka in exchange for an honest and timely review.
+A special thanks to Penguin Random House Canada on behalf of Anchor Canada for providing me with an e-book of The Dead Husband Project by Sarah Meehan Sirk through NetGalley in exchange for an honest and timely review.

 About the Author: